redhat-et/jumpstarter/website/content/en/docs/TestHarness/JumpstarterBoard/orin-agx/_index.md

-To let jumpstarter know that it must look up for a specific usb serial port device when trying to interact with the DUT console you will need to associate the NVIDIA TOPO USB Console to your jumpstarter board using the [usb-set-console](/docs/reference/#set-usb-console) command.
+To let jumpstarter know that it must look up for a specific usb serial port device when trying to interact with the DUT console you will need to associate the NVIDIA TOPO USB Console to your dutlink board using the [usb-set-console](/docs/reference/#set-usb-console) command.

 i.e. when the Orin AGX TOPO console shows up like this on the host: